RetroPie/RetroPie-Docs/docs/X-Arcade.md

 ![](http://blog.petrockblock.com/wp-content/uploads/2014/06/xarcade2jstick2.png)

-First of all, the Xarcade Tankstick is identified and opened exlusively by Xarcade2Jstick.
+First of all, the Xarcade Tankstick is identified and opened exclusively by Xarcade2Jstick.
 Afterwards, two game pads and a keyboard are registered via the uinput module.
 Then the main loop is started.
 It consists of reading the events of the Xarcade device and of mapping the events to the virtual game pads and the keyboard.

 ### Installation and Usage
 The following installation and usage manual is taken from the Github site of the tool: